-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-Section 3.2 There are five "cost sharing tiers" for drugs on the Drug List
+Section 3.2 There are five cost sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of five cost sharing tiers.
+Every drug on the plan's "Drug List" is in one of five cost sharing tiers.
 In general, the higher the cost sharing tier, the higher your cost for the drug:

 - Tier 1 Preferred Generics (This is the lowest cost tier): Includes generic drugs that are available at the lowest cost share for this plan. - Tier 2 Generics: Includes generic drugs that are available at a higher cost to you than drugs in Tier 1.
-Also includes some very low cost brand drugs. - Tier 3 Preferred Brands: Includes preferred brand name drugs that are available at a lower cost to you than drugs in Tiers 4 and 5.
-Also includes some high cost generic medications which are available at a higher cost to you than drugs in Tiers 1 and 2.
-Also includes Select Insulins that are a part of the Insulin Senior Savings Model. - Tier 4 Non-Preferred Drugs: Includes brand and generic drugs that are available at a higher cost to you than drugs in Tier 3. - Tier 5 Specialty Drugs (This is the highest-cost tier): Includes some injectables and other high-cost drugs.
+Also includes some very low-cost brand drugs. - Tier 3 Preferred Brands: Includes preferred brand name drugs that are available at a lower cost to you than drugs in Tiers 4 and 5.
+Also includes some high-cost generic medications which are available at a higher cost to you than drugs in Tiers 1 and 2. - Tier 4 Non-Preferred Drugs: Includes brand and generic drugs that are available at a higher cost to you than drugs in Tier 3. - Tier 5 Specialty Drugs (This is the highest-cost tier): Includes some injectables and other high-cost drugs.

-To find out which cost sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost sharing tier your drug is in, look it up in the plan's "Drug List."